-The District Councils endorse political candidates for state and local office, and for the U.S. House of Representatives and Senate.
+District Councils discuss local conditions and mutual problems that may arise from time to time and submit recommendations for local, state and federal endorsements.
 In presidential election years, the presidential endorsement is usually made by the International Executive Board.
-The Councils also communicate with state and congressional legislators on matters of interest to the union, engage in "lobbying" activities on behalf of the ILWU's legislative program, and run voter registration and 'get-out-the-vote" campaigns during election years.
+The Councils also communicate with state and national legislators - in consultation with the ILWU's Washington, DC office - on matters of interest to the union.
+They engage in advocacy activities on behalf of the ILWU's legislative program, and run voter registration and "get-out-the-vote" campaigns.